Types of Arthritis

 Click here to download the Living with Osteoarthritis booklet for more information on this type of arthritis.

-Rheumatoid arthritis (RA) is the most common inflammatory of the types of arthritis.
+Rheumatoid arthritis (RA) is a very common type of inflammatory.
 In most diseases, inflammation serves a purpose – it helps healing and, when healing is done, the inflammation goes away.
 In RA the opposite occurs.

 The RA inflammation causes damage – it can go on for a long time, or come and go.
 When it is active – known as a flare-up – you may feel unwell.